Director of Advanced Practice - FNP Program

 The Nursing Department is housed in the College of Natural, Behavioral and Health Sciences (CNBHS).
 CNBHS is a collegial and supportive community of teachers and scholars within a uniquely multidisciplinary College.
 Simmons faculty and staff are truly committed to our mission of preparing students to become champions of social justice and leaders in their professions and their communities.
 This commitment and pride make for a dynamic workplace.
 Simmons University strives for inclusive excellence in all aspects of an individual's community experience: One of our strategic goals is to become the most inclusive campus in New England.
 As a University committed to diversity, equity, and inclusion, we seek candidates with a demonstrated ability to work with students across a broad range of social and personal identities and perspectives.
 We particularly encourage applications from members of underrepresented groups.

 Job Summary: This individual is employed by the University and reports to the School of Nursing (SON) Department Chair & Associate Dean for the SON.
 The Director is responsible for supervision of the online & campus based Master of Science of Nursing (MSN) Family Nurse Practitioner Program (FNP), RN - MSN program on-line, and the post licensure component of the Direct Entry MSN FNP program.
 The Director will also collaborate with the Cohort Coordinator around the MSN Administrative program and the RN to BSN offsite cohort programs.
 The Director also has oversight of the graduate FNP program faculty, staff, Clinical Director, and Academic Advisors.
-The Director of Advanced Practice will have administrative and advisement responsibilities.
+The Director of Advanced Practice will have administrative and advisement responsibilities, and no required teaching commitments.
 Collaborating with the Chair & Associate Dean of the SON, the Director ensures academic rigor and curricular alignment of the FNP program, while meeting the needs of current and prospective students and aligning with the overall vision and standards of the College and the standards of the Commission of Collegiate Nursing Education (CCNE).

 The Director of Advanced Practice is responsible for overall program design, development, and delivery, with the goal of creating the optimal student experience and desired student outcomes.
 In collaboration with a core team across several functional areas of the college (Strategic Initiatives, Student Financial Services, Registrar, Technology, Finance, Operations, Legal and in collaboration with Simmons strategic partner, 2U), the Director must focus on several areas of the program to ensure quality: marketing, curriculum, faculty, student support, operations and profitability.